exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 }
 ```

-The `ExecutionError` will have description the description we have indicated
+The `ExecutionError` will have the description we have indicated
 for the `Error` enum.

 ### Transaction Execution